CraftyApe/copypasta/README.md

 Select your operating system, the link should fill out the rest.
 Download the latest **<ins>JRE</ins>** release and install it / unpack it somewhere, depending on whether you picked the installer or archive.

+## Download
+Select the latest version in the **Releases** section in the right sidebar of this Github page.
+All you need is the *CopyPasta.jar* file.

 ## Run the app
 ### Windows
 <a href="https://github.com/CraftyApe/copypasta/blob/master/howto.png" target="_blank">